On stability of Abrikosov vortex lattices: Introduction

-3) The way we defined the Abrikosov constant $\beta(\tau)$, it is manifestly independent of $b$.
-Our definition differs from the standard one by rescaling: the standard definition uses the function $\phi_b(x) = \phi_0(\sqrt b x)$, instead of $\phi_0(x) $.
+(c) The definition \eqref{AF} implies that $\beta(\tau)$ is manifestly independent of $b$.
+Our definition differs from the standard one by rescaling: the standard definition uses the function $ \phi_0(\sqrt b x)$, instead of $\phi_0(x) $.

-4) We think of $\g_{\chi}(\tau) $ as the 'Abrikosov beta function with characteristic' (while $\beta(\tau) $ is defined in terms of the standard theta function, $\g_{\chi}(\tau) $ is defined in terms of theta functions with finite characteristics, see below).
+(d) While $\beta(\tau) $ is defined in terms of the standard theta function, $\g_{k}(\tau) $ is defined in terms of theta functions with finite characteristics, see Section \ref{sec:phik-etc} below. \end{remark}

-The methods we develop are fairly robust and can be extended - at the expense of significantly more technicalities - to substantially wider classes of perturbation, which will be done elsewhere.
+We believe that the methods we develop are fairly robust and can be extended - at the expense of significantly more technicalities - to substantially wider classes of perturbation.
 Moreover, the same techniques could be used in other problems of pattern formation, which are ubiquitous in applications.

-In the rest of this section we introduce some basic definitions (stemming from properties of the Ginzburg-Landau and Gorkov-Eliashberg-Schmidt equations), present our results and sketch the approach and possible extensions.
+In the rest of this section we introduce some basic definitions, present our results and sketch the approach and possible extensions.